 Today we’ll be talking about the 5 common mistakes that budget backpackers often make.
 The list is based on personnel experiences from my backpacking though Europe (One time “Cinque Terre” and two times “Tour du Mont Blanc“.

-Everything depends on your backpacking checklist, an other point if you’re using cheap backpacks it will be more hard to make your backpacking checklist than when using professional backpacks.
+Everything depends on your backpacking checklist, another point if you’re using cheap backpacks it will be harder to make your backpacking checklist than when using professional backpacks.

 5 Mistakes Budget Backpackers Make